 I started out by sauteeing the garlic and red onion until the onion gets soft to the point that it reaches caramelization.
 The pork was added afterwards and I cooked it until it turned medium brown.
 This process is known as “sangkutsa”.
 I went the extra mile by letting the cook pork longer until the fat got extracted out of the pork.
 This gives the pork a nice brown color.

 I made use of beef broth instead of water because I want the meaty taste to be noticeable.
 The broth was poured and the meat is cooked in the broth until tender.
 The vinegar comes next.
 I thought of using apple cider vinegar instead of white vinegar.
-This will be obvious (in a good way) if you have a keen sense of taste.
+This will be obvious if you have a keen sense of taste.
 The blood and green peppers were added last.
 Make sure that the blood is cooked well before turning the heat off.

 To me, I can see this as a main dish.
 However (and I honestly think), it is also a good match with a cold bottle of beer.